Skip to main content

 • Multi-character scenes — multiple distinct characters interacting without blending

-For simple text-to-video or image-to-video where consistency isn’t critical, the standard Kling models work well without references.
+For simple text-to-video or image-to-video where consistency isn’t critical, the standard models work well without references.

 Core concepts